siobhanlgorman/boutique_ado_v1/README.md

 15. operational error no such column userprofile Profile App part 5 - fix needed to migrate but I don't think Chris did??

-16. country field label appearing in form - fix - lines 33/34 of forms.py (profile) were not indented self.filds etc
+16. country field label appearing in form - fix - lines 33/34 of forms.py (profile) were not indented self.fields etc

 17. operational error at bad/add/14 database is locked - just waited - maybe still loading